-The TDR 350's shaft-mounted probe allows the user to take measurements while standing.
 The meter's built-in data logger eliminates the need to record data manually.
 The data points can be viewed with the FieldScout Mobile app that maps out soil measurements using logged location coordinates.
 Measurements can also be saved to a USB flash drive using the built-in USB port.
+Note: Meters sold on or after 1/1/2024 have Bluetooth and GNSS included.
+Meters purchased prior to 1/1/2024 can be upgraded to include Bluetooth and GNSS by ordering item #6445GBU.